nitin-singla/terraform-jul23/labs/variables1.md

 ---

-4. How would you fetch the value of the key called slow from the variable called `hard_drive` in a terraform configuration?
+4. How would you fetch the value of the key called `slow` from the variable called `hard_drive` in a `terraform` configuration?
-This variable is defined in the file variables.tf.
+This variable is defined in the file `variables.tf`.

 * `var.hard_drive.0`
 * `var.hard_drive[0]`
 * `hard_drive[“slow”]`